This post may contain affiliate links. See my disclosure policy.

 - Pat dry the chicken then add it to a large mixing bowl.
 Add in the marinade and mix very well, until all the chicken is completely coated.

-- Either cover and marinate for up to one day, or if you are in a hurry, let it sit for 10 minutes at room temperate.
+- Either cover and marinate for up to one day or let it sit for 10 minutes at room temperature.

 - Preheat the oven to 200C/400F.
 Place tin foil on two wire racks.
 Remove each piece of chicken from the bowl and shake off the excess marinade.
 Place them on the wire rack.

-- Bake for 20-25 minutes, or until they begin to char around the edges.
+- Bake for 20-25 minutes or until they begin to char around the edges.
+You can also check the internal temperature and make sure it reaches 165F.

 - Allow the chicken to set for 5 minutes before serving.